 As of writing, I like small-a autistic and identity first language, the phrase “female-designated” should my AGAB ever be relevant (please try to make this as irrelevant as possible), the words “non-binary” or “genderless” and the word “experiences” as opposed to “suffers” when discussing my mental illnesses.
 I’m content to be referred to as “an autistic” as opposed to “an autistic person” and as “a queer” as opposed to “a queer person”.
 Words like “an autistic queer” or “a queer autistic” are preferred!

 I do consider myself trans and non-binary, but not genderqueer.
 I also refer to myself as a queer or a queer person, and since I don’t feel included under any present initialism, I prefer that all people, including cishet people, call me “queer” as opposed to “LGBT+”.
-“LGBTQIA+” is suitable if you absolutely cannot use the word “queer”, but it isn’t my preference.
+“LGBTQIA+” is suitable if you absolutely cannot use the word “queer”, but it isn’t my preference or my identity.

 I am agender as in the sense of being genderless or gendervoid, as in the complete absence of a gender.
-I prefer language used in reference to me to not treat my absence of a gender as a neutral gender.
+I prefer language used in reference to me to not treat my absence of a gender as a neutral gender (because it isn’t).
 Please use “gender identity” when you absolutely have to discuss my identity in language that cannot easily encapsulate the lack of gender.